hlachaal/AdminLite/README.md

 $host_prod = 'http://localhost/LiteAdmin';
 ```

-4. Create a table named `ci_LiteAdmin` and inject the data from the `install/sql/ci_LiteAdmin.sql` file.
+4. Create a new database named `ci_LiteAdmin` and inject the data from the `install/sql/ci_LiteAdmin.sql` file.
 5. Change if necessary the connection information to your database in the `application/config/database.php` file.

 ### Login